kingston-hackSpace/SonicPi/README.md

 ----
 # Saving a qpwgraph route

-- Go back to the Terminal and create a folder named qpwgraph inside your .config directory:
+- Open the Terminal and create a folder named **qpwgraph** inside your .config directory:

           mkdir -p ~/.config/qpwgraph

-- If you closed Sonic Pi, open it again and link the audio nodes in the qpwgraph App, so you hear the sounds.
+- If you closed Sonic Pi, open it again and link the audio nodes in the qpwgraph App, so you hear the sound coming from the speaker.

 - In the qpwgraph App, go to the menu

+          Patchbay → Activated

           Patchbay → Save As…

-- Before saving, we need to locate out saving folder as follows:
+- In the Save window:

-          - Right click on the saving window > Show hidden files
+          - Right click on the saving window and select **Show hidden files**

-          - More folders should had appeared.
-Navigate to your now visible *.config > qpwgraph*
+          - More folders should now appear.
+Navigate to **.config > qpwgraph**

 - Name the file: